Dr Shauna Janssen, PhD

 Dr Shauna Janssen

-At Concordia I am the Director of the Institute for Urban Futures, a Concordia University Research Chair in Performative Urbanism (Emerging Scholar 2018-2023), a core member of the Centre for Oral History and Digital Storytelling, and research associate with le Parc (Performing arts research cluster) based at Milieux Institute for Arts, Culture and Technology.
+At Concordia I am the Director of the Institute for Urban Futures, a Concordia University Research Chair in Performative Urbanism (New Scholar 2018-2023), a core member of the Centre for Oral History and Digital Storytelling, and research associate with le Parc (Performing arts research cluster) based at Milieux Institute for Arts, Culture and Technology.
 I am also a core working group member and researcher with the international research platform for Performance and Design.

 In 2010, I founded Urban Occupations Urbaines, a curatorial platform for artists, communities and the public to creatively and critically engage with cities and urban change.
 In Montreal, I have collaborated with La Fonderie Darling, the Griffintown Horse Palace Foundation, Heritage Montréal, Centaur Theatre, Montréal Arts Interculturel, Le Corridor culturel de Griffintown, Le Sud-Ouest de Montréal, Parks Canada, and the Centre d’histoire de Montréal.
 I am a founding member and formerly co-director of Points de vue, a Montreal based community-engaged art, research, and urban activist platform.
 I have given public lectures and presentations at cultural institutions such as the Canadian Centre for Architecture (Ephemeral City, 2010), Articule (“Would you be my curator?”
 2012), SBC Gallery, and The McCord Museum (City Talks, 2013).
 I have created and staged collaborative site responsive works and installations in Quebec, Germany, Australia, Italy, Chile, and New Zealand.
 For more information about these projects and others please visit my personal website: www.shaunajanssen.ca.

-If you are a potential graduate student and would like to work with me, I am interested in supervising research on contemporary performance practices taking place within the city, site-specific performance creation and expanded scenography, (histories of) art and urban activism, urban dramaturgy, queer and feminist spatial practices, artistic research practices, and open to working with adjacent fields of study.
+If you are a potential graduate student and would like to work with me, I am interested in supervising research on contemporary performance and spatial practices taking place within the city, site-specific performance creation and expanded scenography, (histories of) art and urban activism, urban dramaturgy, queer and feminist spatial practices, artistic research practices, and open to working with adjacent fields of study.